-The designated virtual school head (VSH) in the local authority will manage the PPG for student eligible for the £2,300 funding.
-Funding for these students does not go to their school.
+Funding (£2345 per pupil) is paid to the Local Authority (LA) for children who are looked after by the LA.
+The designated virtual school head (VSH) in the LA will manage the PPG for pupils eligible for the £2,345 funding.
 The VSH will ensure there are arrangements in place to discuss how the child will benefit from pupil premium funding with the designated teacher or another member of staff in the child’s education setting who best understands their needs.

-For more information, please contact Paul McFadden, Deputy Headteacher, Olney campus.
+For more information, please contact Paul McFadden, Senior Deputy Headteacher, Olney campus.

 ALL INFORMATION ABOUT STUDENTS WILL BE TREATED IN THE STRICTEST CONFIDENCE.

 The PPG will be spent on targeted additional support strategies and interventions resulting in every pupil, however financially disadvantaged, being able to: